Adobe-Marketing-Cloud/acp-sdks/README.md

 ## ACPUserProfile

-This pod contains the core frameworks for the Adobe Cloud Platform SDK for iOS.
+This pod contains the user profile framework for the Adobe Cloud Platform SDK for iOS.

 For more information, please see our [GitHub page](https://github.com/Adobe-Marketing-Cloud/acp-sdks).